kstenschke/tictac-track/README.md

 #### Usage examples:

-`t`         - Unsets the task number of the latest entry
+`t`                     - Unset the task number of the latest entry

-`t 123`     - Sets the task number of the latest timesheet entry to 123
+`t 123`                 - Set the task number of the latest entry to 123

-`t i=3`     - Unsets the task number of the timesheet entry with ID 3
+`t i=3`                 - Unset the task number of the entry with ID 3

-`t i=3 123` - Sets the task number of the timesheet entry with ID 3 to 123
+`t i=3 123`             - Set the task number of the entry with ID 3 to 123

-`t i=3,5,7` - Unsets the task number of the timesheet entries with IDs 3, 5 and 7
+`t i=3,5,7`             - Unset the task number of the entries with IDs 3, 5 and 7

-`t i=3,5,7 1234` - Sets the task number of timesheet entries with IDs 3, 5 and 7 to 1234
+`t i=3,5,7 1234`        - Set the task number of entries with IDs 3, 5 and 7 to 1234

+`t i=3 1234 " foo bar"` - Set the task number of the entry with ID 3 to 1234 and append " foo bar" to its comment

+`t i=3,5,7 1234 foo`    - Set the task number of the entries with IDs 3, 5 and 7 to 1234 and append " foo bar" to their comments

 ### Command: split (sp): Splits given timesheet entry into two